elijahdaniel/rock-paper-scissors-UI/README.md

 # Rock Paper Scissors

-Previously build as a game to play in the console.
+Previously built as a game to play in the console.

 Rules: